 I have had a foodie crush on B’sRM for years because of its company history, which started out with a loving couple—Bob and Charlee—who wanted to provide wholesome food for their family.
 That spark gave rise to an employee-owned company that puts out awesome unprocessed product, with organic, non-GMO, and gluten-free lines available.

 I always have my pantry stocked with split peas, dal, barley, beans, and more so that I can pull off a fantastic “pantry raid” meal.
+For more on that, check out Easy Pantry Meals – Living Out of Your Pantry (and refrigerator and freezer).

 Making Crockpot Ham Split-Pea Soup